aknackiron/testdroid-documentation/appium/faq/index.md

 There are some best practices to know when writing Appium tests.
 The test cases of a test suite should re-use the same webdriver between the tests and not recreate a new session every time.

-In Testdroid Cloud after each test case, a closed Appium session, the device under test is put offline for automatic cleanup.
+In Bitbar Testing after each test case, a closed Appium session, the device under test is put offline for automatic cleanup.
 This will cause the following tests of the test suite to fail.

 Instead, a test suite should re-use the first webdriver session from first test case in all the test cases or add a proper wait between each test case, poll our API and wait when the device become available again.
 The app can be closed and restarted without having to close the Appium webdriver session: